Setting Up a New Project

 With the

-you are basically given a shell on the slave.
-The current directory for this shell is$HOME/jenkins/folder_name/job_name
+Execute shellyou are basically given a shell on the slave.
+The current directory for this shell is$HOME/jenkins/folder_name/job_name. - In the

 Here we are running a Python unit test.
 This test uses the Python module